The process of embodied change

 How do we move from feeling hopeless, burnt out and disconnected towards freedom, openness and fulfilment?

-but in coming home to your body?
+but in learning to live through your body?

 Most of us begin in a place of disconnection and chronic overwhelm.